henryawilcox/GITJUSTGOTREAL/README.md

 ## Module Breakdown

 ### 1. Claw Board (Claw STM32)
-This board handles all claw actuation via stepper motors.
-It implements:
+This board handles all claw actuation via stepper motors and a servo-controlled claw.
+It is designed for real-time responsive motion based on velocity commands from the controller board.

-- Stepper control via timer interrupts
-- Position-based or velocity-based movement
-- Homing logic with limit switches (deprecated)
+#### Stepper Motor Control Design

+- A global **40 microsecond interrupt** is triggered by a timer, used to drive stepping decisions across all axes.
+- The motion planning is governed by a **velocity index (0–99)** which determines the delay between steps via a `delay_table[]`.
+- The system uses **Bresenham’s Line Algorithm** to handle X/Y stepping synchronisation, ensuring smooth diagonal motion.
+- **Acceleration and deceleration** are managed using a `timer_reload_table[]`, which ramps the delay values up or down to change speed gradually.
+- Each stepper axis maintains its own step delay, position tracking, and direction state.

+#### Servo Control

-- Serial command interface to receive motion commands
+- A command parser handles servo commands (open/close) and updates PWM output.

-**Key files:**
+- Servo angle or duty cycle is set based on parsed command values.
+- The claw opens or closes based on a fixed predefined angle or pulse width.

+#### Key files:
-- `stepper.c/h` – Handles motion profiles and step generation
+- `stepper.c/h` – Motion profiles, step logic, ISR
-- `command_parser.c/h` – Parses incoming commands and updates state
+- `command_parser.c/h` – Parses and routes incoming serial commands
-- `servo.c/h` – Handles the servo motor control
+- `servo.c/h` – Generates and updates PWM for servo actuation

-**Inputs:**
+#### Inputs:
-- Target velocity from Controller board
+- Target velocity commands (vx, vy) and magnitude index from Controller board
-- Claw open and close commands
+- Claw open/close commands

-**Outputs:**
+#### Outputs:
+- Position tracking (used internally)
-- Position reached or movement status
+- Optional debug messages or status flags
+- Motor enable/disable status for safety

 ### 2. Controller/Tilt Board (Controller STM32)
 This board serves as the input device and human interface.
 It includes: